SpartzInc/automation_object/docs/blue_prints/hook_level_configurations.md

 Hook Level Configurations
 ----

 This document will cover the available keys and values that may be used at the hook level.
+When you define the before hook it will run the hook right before the method is called.
+When you define the after hook, the hook will run right after the method has been called, but before the DSL framework returns.

 **Important Note**:  When defining the following keys, they will be run in the order you set the in.

 Example (Click that opens new window and adds a screen):
 ```
+default_screen: 'home_screen'
+screens:
   home_screen:
     elements:
       new_window_button:
         css: '#new_window_button'
-     click:
+        click: #element method hook
-       after:
+          after: #run hook after method is complete
             wait_for_new_window: true
             change_screen: 'new_window_screen' #Use for changing screens and adding
   new_window_screen:
-  before_load:
+    before_load: #Run before the screen is completely loaded
       wait_for_elements:
         - element_name: 'close_window_button'
           exists?: true
           text: 'Close Window Button'
     elements:
       close_window_button:
         click:
+          before: #Before hook
+            sleep: 1
           after:
             close_window: true
 ```

 ### Table of Contents: